Categories: Technology

 Fitbit’s New Stress Detection Features

-Fitbit’s new rollout of health smartwatches marks “the world’s first electrodermal activity (EDA) sensor on a smartwatch to help manage stress, along with advanced heart rate tracking technology, new ECG app, and an on-wrist skin temperature sensor,” according to company press release.
+Fitbit’s new rollout of health smartwatches marks “the world’s first electrodermal activity (EDA) sensor on a smartwatch to help manage stress, along with advanced heart rate tracking technology, new ECG app, and an on-wrist skin temperature sensor,” according to a company press release.

 While the new ECG app is still awaiting review from both American and European regulatory bodies, the new Fitbit Sense, combined with the EDA Scan app, can “detect small electrical changes in the sweat level of your skin.”